Savage3991/FORTNITEWORLDCCUPNamingStandard/README.md

 ## Overview

 **Central Naming Convention (CNC)** has kept the tradition of the retired [Unified Naming Convention (UNC)](https://github.com/UnifiedNamingConvention/).
-CNC will pave a way into having a seamless and universally compatible scripting API, both code maintainable and user-friendly.
-On the terrain of UNC, CNC intends to cover all the new aspects of scripting challenges while keeping the experience a "vanilla" one for developers.
+CNC will continue UNC's legacy and continue to maintain it's API.

 ## Why CNC?